synth-me/HopfieldNetwork/README.md

 # Last Updates :
 * Implementation of native **Haskell API** to process the **binary vectors** and transformations
+* if you do not want to compile the API download the exe here : [My drive!](https://drive.google.com/file/d/1NK4NBEDztFvxiZbZWbyaWBMG9gOC7BJc/view?usp=sharing)

 # Some theory :
 ##### The theory behind Hopfield Networks can be found here :